Link21 is an Integrated Rail Network for Northern California

 Prior to the pandemic, BART trains were frequently overcrowded.
 Any major disruption to service negatively impacted travelers regionwide.

 Therefore, at the core of the Link21 Program is a new transbay rail crossing project between Oakland and San Francisco.
-As currently envisioned, the project will provide either a new crossing for Regional Rail, a second transbay crossing for BART, or both.
+The project will provide one or more passenger rail services across the Bay.

 In addition to the new transbay rail crossing, the Link21 Program will include many other projects to improve the reliability, frequency, capacity, and hours of service for Northern California's rail network.